Schur Functors and Categorified Plethysm: Schur functors

+It may be wondered what role is played by these natural isomorphisms $\phi_G$.
+As we shall see, they express the fact that the endofunctors $F_{\rho, \R}$ depend pseudonaturally on $\R$.
+The skeptic might reply: this is pleasant to observe---but surely it just some piddling abstract nonsense in the larger story of Schur functors, which are, after all, deeply studied and incredibly rich classical constructions?

+Let us put the question another way: among endofunctors on 2-rigs that depend pseudonaturally on the 2-rig, what is special about the endofunctors $F_{\rho,\R}$ arising from representations of the symmetric group?
+What extra properties pick out exactly \emph{these} functors?

 The perhaps surprising answer is: no extra properties!
-That is, the Schur functors are \emph{precisely} those functors that are defined on all 2-rigs and that are pseudonatural with respect to maps between 2-rigs.
+The functors $F_{\rho,\R}$ are \emph{precisely} those functors that are defined on all 2-rigs and that are pseudonatural with respect to maps between 2-rigs.

-Let us now make this precise.
-Schur functors are defined on certain symmetric monoidal linear categories, but they respect neither the symmetric monoidal structure nor the linear structure.
-So, we have to forget some of the structure of the objects on which Schur functors are defined.
+We now make this precise.
+These functors $F_{\rho,\R}$ are defined on certain symmetric monoidal linear categories, but they respect neither the symmetric monoidal structure nor the linear structure.
+So, we have to forget some of the structure of the objects on which these functors are defined.
 This focuses our attention on the `forgetful' 2-functor